SerhiiKarasov/readings/systemd/systemd.md

 * Along with a unit file foo.service, a "drop-in" directory foo.service.d/ may exist.
 All files with the suffix ".conf" from this directory will be parsed after the file itself is parsed.
 *  In addition to /etc/systemd/system, the drop-in ".d" directories for system services can be placed in /usr/lib/systemd/system or /run/systemd/system directories.
 * Some unit names reflect paths existing in the file system namespace.
 Example: a device unit dev-sda.device refers to a device with the device node /dev/sda.
+* Properly escaped paths can be generated using the systemd-escape(1) command.